RyoKawada/tourism-demand-forecast-japan/README.md

 - Google search trends related to travel to Japan

 The goal is to explore whether these signals can help explain and predict inbound tourism demand.
+This project demonstrates how macroeconomic indicators and online search behavior can be integrated into tourism demand forecasting.

 ---